Ayush823/hello-world/README.md

 # hello-world
 Hello, I am here to learn new things.
-I am here o learn new lannguages, framworks and so on
+I am here to learn new languages, frameworks and so on.